How We Compare

 How Silicon Development compares to the alternatives

-Most teams comparing options are really trying to avoid the same problems: weak vetting, too much management overhead, and engineers who never fully settle into the team.
+Most teams comparing options are really trying to avoid the same problems: weak vetting, too much management overhead, and work they cannot see into.
 This page is about that decision.

 Silicon Development vs. talent marketplaces